realadammatthew/humbleberger/src/copy/is-yeshua-still-alive-today.md

 **Humbleberger Ministries**

-For many of my Jewish friends, the claim that Yeshua (Jesus) is alive today may seem incredible.
+For many of my Jewish friends, the claim that Yeshua is alive today may seem incredible.
 It sounds, perhaps, like a purely Christian belief, far removed from Jewish tradition.
 Yet, the earliest followers of Yeshua were Jews, deeply rooted in the Hebrew Scriptures, who were absolutely convinced that their Messiah had not only died but had risen and now lives forever.
 I invite you to walk with me as we explore this profound truth together.

 ### The Hebrew Scriptures Whispered It First